 "The program really helps with teaching patience," Barajas said.

 She finds it useful to learn about the different stages a child goes through, explaining they may act this way now but change within the next couple of years.
-As a parent, she feels
+As a parent, she feels better understanding the stages of change and how to cope with them.

 The program, provided free by Care Parent Network along with two other county organizations, Contra Costa County First 5 and Counseling Options and Parent Education (COPE), was developed to help parents garner the power of positive parenting, to help raise confident, competent and resilient children.